ethanrous/weblens/README.md

 ## Development Setup
 Weblens has a few dependencies that are needed during runtime, and a few more just for building.
 The Go compiler and MongoDB (on Ubuntu) are to be installed manually via the links provided.
-For the rest, there are easy install instructions per platform are below.
+For the rest, easy install instructions per platform are below.

 * Go 1.23 or later - https://go.dev/doc/install
 * LibVips